cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 end
 ```

-## Data flow optimization
+## Data Flow optimization

 This optimization inspects the actual data flow in the program and removes instructions and variables (both user
 defined and temporary) that are dispensable or have no effect on the program execution.
 Each individual optimization
 performed is described separately below.

-Data flow optimizations can have profound effect on the resulting code.
+Data Flow optimizations can have profound effect on the resulting code.
 User-defined variables can get completely
 eliminated, and variables in expressions can get replaced by different variables that were determined to hold the
 same value.
 The goal of these replacements is to allow eliminating some instructions.
 The optimizer doesn't try to
 avoid variable replacements that do not lead to instruction elimination - this would make the resulting code more